GavinAshworth/NoMoMomoGameJam/FEEDBACK.md

 Fire level music was too extreme for the game's theme in comparison to other levels

+Lightinng strikes in boss level were extremely difficult to dodge.
+This was combatted by increasing sound FX allowing for player to be warned and reducing ability cooldown to allow more freedom and leeway.

 ## Additional Notes:

 - Once tutorial UI was added, the game was much easier for new players to begin playing through.